 Reporting & Metrics

 Now that you have a good handle on improving your website and building links, you might be wondering if it’s been worth the effort.

-The only way to find out is by measuring your success and building a marketing report that includes a few key metrics.
+The only way to find out is by measuring your success and building a real estate marketing report that includes a few key metrics.
 SEO is a long-term play and results usually grow slow and steady.

 Here are some SEO metrics worth considering: